manumurillo0430/petsgram_adoption/README.md

 REFRESH_TOKEN_SECRET = ***************

-These keys should be strong and unique strings,ideally generated using a tool like [Random.org](https://www.random.org/strings/) or [Online UUID Generator Tool](https://www.uuidgenerator.net/).
+These keys should be strong and unique strings, ideally generated using a tool like [Random.org](https://www.random.org/strings/) or [Online UUID Generator Tool](https://www.uuidgenerator.net/).

 4. Start both client and server with:
 ```